What is Data-driven Marketing?

-As a data-driven marketer, you use customer or prospect data to make strategic marketing decisions and boost the performance of your marketing campaigns.
-By using data you can improve your audience targeting, personalize your communication, and increase customer engagement.
+Data-driven marketing uses customer or prospect data to improve audience targeting, personalize communication, and increase customer engagement.

-Companies with a strong data-driven culture usually have a competitive advantage because it allows them to uncover patterns that help them acquire customers faster, find growth opportunities, and create "made-for-you" customer experiences.
+Companies with a strong data-driven culture usually have a competitive advantage because it allows them to uncover opportunities that help them acquire customers faster, and create “made-for-you” customer experiences.

 Being data-driven as a marketer is no longer an option – It’s the only option.

 Companies who adopt data-driven marketing are 6x more likely to be profitable year-over-year.

 Of marketers that exceeded their revenue goals in 2017 were using personalization

 Marketers that exceeded their revenue goals in 2017 were using personalization techniques 83% of the time

 The Evolution of Marketing Data

 Today, data is used across all departments in a company.
 From marketing to sales, support, accounting, and sometimes even all the way down to the lunch café.

 But in the early days of the internet “data” wasn’t a big deal.